Automate testing and releasing for data products

 So how to take it from here?

-This article is just a short introduction to how a proper release strategy, team setup, Snowflake, and just the right amount of automation at the right time can supercharge the velocity and output quality of an analytics engineering team.
+This article is just a short introduction to how a proper release strategy, team setup, Snowflake, and just the right amount of automation can supercharge an analytics engineering team’s velocity and output quality.

 A real-life scenario would start on this but add — potentially many — layers of quality control and data validation on top.